vicesoftware/doc-driven-dev/docs/requirements/events-feature.md

 ## Process
 When working on the Tasks in this feature implementation, follow these steps:
 1. Pick the next tasks that isn't inprogress
-2. Create a new branch for the task
-3. Implement the task
+2. Implement the task
-4. Ask the developer to test the feature
+3. Ask the developer to test the feature
-5. Once approved, commit the changes, merge the branch and close the task by updating it's status in this document
+4. Once approved, commit the changes and close the task by updating it's status in this document
-6. Move on to the next task
+5. Move on to the next task

 ## Tasks